theonedre/vector-five9-platform/README.md

 ## Cost Profile

-Fully serverless — cost scales with usage and is near-zero when idle between hourly polls.
+Fully serverless: cost scales with usage and is near-zero when idle between hourly polls.

 | Component | Monthly Estimate |
 |---|---|